nicsuzor/wikijuris/ausip/patent-registration.markdown

 ### Patentable Subject Matter: Biotechnology

 Biotechnology is another area which is controversial within the patent landscape.
 Biotechnology was considered to be patentable subject matter on the basis that the product subject to patentability is an invention derived from human ingenuity and is a non-naturally occurring manufacture.
-This issue of patentability was considered in the US case of //Diamond v Chakrabarty//. [^AUTOREPLACED447US3031980ENDREPLACE]
+This issue of patentability was considered in the US case of _Diamond v Chakrabarty_. [^AUTOREPLACED447US3031980ENDREPLACE]
 [^AUTOREPLACED447US3031980ENDREPLACE]: 447 US 303 (1980)